Alan Kotok: MIT: 1958–62

 At MIT, Kotok earned bachelor's and master's degrees in electrical engineering.
 He was influenced by teachers such as Jack Dennis and John McCarthy and by his involvement in the student-organized Tech Model Railroad Club (TMRC), which he joined soon after starting college in 1958.

 While a graduate student and member of TMRC, Dennis introduced his students to the TX-0 on loan to MIT indefinitely from Lincoln Laboratory.
 In the spring of 1959, McCarthy taught the first course in programming that MIT offered to freshmen.
-Outside classes, Kotok, David Gross, Peter Samson, Robert A. Saunders and Robert A. Wagner, all friends from TMRC, reserved time on the TX-0.
+Outside classes, Kotok, David Gross, Peter Samson, Robert Alan Saunders and Robert A. Wagner, all friends from TMRC, reserved time on the TX-0.
 They were able to use the TX-0 as a personal, single-user tool rather than a batch processing system, thanks to Dennis, faculty advisors and John McKenzie, the operations manager.

 In September 1961, Digital donated a PDP-1 to MIT.
 Although not an expensive machine, and with a tiny (by today's standards) 9K of memory, it had a Type 30 precision CRT display.
 Dennis oversaw the PDP-1 lab, located next door to the TX-0.
 Students from TMRC worked as support staff, programming the new computer.